 Trains will depart every 30 minutes from the Campo Depot between 11am and 12:00pm as well as between 1:30pm and 3:30pm.
 Passengers may ride all or part of any of the Valley Flyer caboose rides.
 Tickets are good for the entire day so passengers can enjoy all that the two museums have to offer.
 We encourage passengers traveling to the Gaskill Brothers Stone Store Museum to get off and explore all that the Mountain Empire Historical Society has to offer.
 Please allow between 30 minutes and one hour to tour the Gaskill Brothers Stone Store Museum before catching the next train back to the Pacific Southwest Railway Museum.

 There are 3 seats in the MoPac caboose, but please be prepared to stand for the 5-10 minutes between stops.
 Passengers must be able to climb stairs with assistance to board and detrain from the caboose.
 Museum volunteers will be standing by to ensure all passengers board and detrain safely.
 Please feel free to contact us with any questions you may have.

 Note: All trains depart from the Campo Depot located at 750 Depot St., Campo, CA 91906.

 Ride with the Engineer in the Locomotive (ages 6+): $25 Click here for more information on Cab Rides

-Tickets may be purchased in person at the Campo Depot.
-Due to the impacts of COVID19, we will not be offering advanced ticket reservations.
+Tickets may also be purchased in person at the Campo Depot.
 Tickets for the Valley Flyer caboose rides are valid all day.